ReactiveX/RxSwift/Documentation/GettingStarted.md

 ## Debugging memory leaks

-In debug mode Rx tracks all allocated resources in a global variable `resourceCount`.
+In debug mode Rx tracks all allocated resources in a global variable `Resources.total`.

-In case you want to have some resource leak detection logic, the simplest method is just printing out `RxSwift.resourceCount` periodically to output.
+In case you want to have some resource leak detection logic, the simplest method is just printing out `RxSwift.Resources.total` periodically to output.

 ```swift
     /* add somewhere in